Pre-Socratic philosophy: Thales

 Most importantly, what marks Thales as the first philosopher is the posing of the fundamental philosophical question about the origin and the substance of the world, while providing an answer based on empirical evidence and reasoning.
 He attributed the origin of the world to an element instead of a divine being.
 Our knowledge of Thales' claim derives from Aristotle.
 Aristotle, while discussing opinions of previous philosophers, tells us that "Thales, the founder of this type of philosophy, says the principle (arche) is water."
-What he meant by arche, is a matter of interpretation (might be the origin, the element, or an ontological matrix), but regardless of the various interpretations, he conceived the world as One thing instead of a collection of various items and speculated on the binding/original elements.
+What he meant by arche is a matter of interpretation (it might be the origin, the element, or an ontological matrix), but regardless of the various interpretations, he conceived the world as One thing instead of a collection of various items and speculated on the binding/original elements.

 Another important aspect of Thales' philosophy is his claim that everything is full of gods.
-What he meant by that is again a matter of interpretation, that could be from a theistic view to an atheist one.
-But the most plausible explanation, suggested by Aristotle, is that Thales is advocating a theory of hylozoism, that the universe, the sum of all things that exist, is divine and alive.
-Lastly, another notable claim by Thales is that earth "rests on water"- maybe that was a conclusion after observing fish fossils on land.
+What he meant by this is again a matter of interpretation; views range from theistic to atheistic.
+But the most plausible explanation, suggested by Aristotle, is that Thales was advocating a theory of hylozoism: that the universe, the sum of all things that exist, is divine and alive.
+Another notable claim made by Thales is that earth "rests on water".
+It has been suggested that he came to this conclusion after observing fish fossils on land.

 Anaximander

-Anaximander (610–546 BCE), also from Miletus, was 25 years younger than Thales.
+Anaximander (610–546 BC), also from Miletus, was 25 years younger than Thales.
 He was a member of the elite of Miletus, wealthy and a statesman.
 He showed interest in many fields, including mathematics and geography.
 He drew the first map of the world, was the first to conclude that the earth is spherical, and made instruments to mark time, something like a clock.
 In response to Thales, he postulated as the first principle an undefined, unlimited substance without qualities (apeiron), out of which the primary opposites, hot and cold, moist and dry, became differentiated.
 His answer was an attempt to explain observable changes by attributing them to a single source that transforms to various elements.
 Like Thales, he provided a naturalistic explanation for phenomena previously given supernatural explanations.
 He is also known for speculating on the origin of mankind.
 He proclaimed that the earth is not situated in another structure but lies unsupported in the middle of the universe.
 Further, he developed a rudimentary evolutionary explanation for biodiversity in which constant universal powers affected the lives of animals.
 According to Giorgio de Santillana, a philosophy professor at the Massachusetts Institute of Technology, Anaximander's conception of a universe governed by laws shaped the philosophical thinking of centuries to come and was as important as the discovery of fire or Einstein's breakthroughs in science.